Nanolx/NanoDroid/README.md

 My own work (NanoMod itself) is licensed under the GNU General Public License version 3 or newer [> GNU](https://www.gnu.org/licenses/gpl-3.0.txt)

-For more details (including authors and license) on every provided application or Software press the icon next to it.
+For more details (including authors and license) on every provided application or Software press the link next to it.

 Additional credits go to